haddocking/haddock3/docs/CNS.md

 For HADDOCK to use CNS, some modifications were made to the CNS source code.
 We provide those modifications together with the haddock3 source files.

+> ❗ You cannot use CNS in HADDOCK without these patched files❗

 Copy the CNS files distributed with HADDOCK3 to the CNS directory:

 ```bash
 \cp -r ~/software/haddock3/varia/cns1.3/[bis]*  ~/software/cns_solve_1.3/
 ```

-**Note:** Make sure to use the correct path to your haddock3 location in the above command.
+> **Note:** Make sure to use the correct path to your haddock3 location in the above command.

-> ❗ You cannot use CNS in HADDOCK without these patched files❗

 ## 4. Compiling CNS